JonasAntonio/ProjetoLaravel/readme.md

 ## Issues to fix:
    * Form validation when update person.
-   * HomeWorld fild coming from external api using the library swapi-php is coming null.
+   * HomeWorld fild coming from external api using the library <a href="https://github.com/rmasters/swapi-php">swapi-php</a> is coming null.

 ### Test the app:
 <p>To test the application <a href="http://projetolaraveljv.herokuapp.com">click here</a>.
 Login with this email: 'admin@admin.com' and with this password 'adminadmin'.
 It is hosted at <a href="https://www.heroku.com/">Heroku</a> and the database is hosted at <a href="db4free.net">db4free.net</a>.</p>